SDJayhawk/TwisterSpinner/README.md

 ToDo: Allow for a different layout on iPad horizontal orientation (history on the side)

-ToDo: Add content to About page, including email for support, maybe instructions

 ToDo: Improve swipe to spin.
 Some diagonal swipes go the wrong way

 ToDo: Add advertising - Add shows on startup and when clearing history